herman-hellenes/herman-hellenes.github.io/_posts/2017-08-28-Data-Scientist-Tools.md

 comments: true
 ---

-Hey there you beautiful ladies and gentlemen, señoras y señores, damen und herren.
-Hope you are doing fine.
+Hi there, I hope you are doing fine.
 In this post, I will write a bit about the different types of tools I am considering to be vital as a Data Scientist.
 This is a quick read, just to get the basic overview.
 The three "must-have-in-place-tools" have
 * Modelling tool for doing the cool stuff (R & Python)
 * Use Git to avoid a mess
 * Manage databases in order to…. handle your data!